gartung/larexamples/larexamples/AnalysisExample/ADDITIONAL_NOTES.md

     in the .cc file: create an art::Handle to a std::vector, then use art::Event::GetByLabel to fill the vector.

-    Also, importing data products via services will make expert mutter about good practises.
+    Also, importing data products via services will make experts mutter about good practises.
 The rule is that if your module uses a data product, it should fetch it by itself.
 BackTracker is still appreciated for its ability to recover connections between reconstructed and generated particles.